ReVanced/revanced-branding/README.md

 ## 📜 ReVanced name

-The ReVanced identity includes, but is not limited to:

-- The ReVanced logo
-- The ReVanced name
-- Any name or phrase that contains “ReVanced”

-> [!IMPORTANT]
-> No letter except R and V in "ReVanced" should be capitalized.
+The name is ReVanced.
+The letter 'R' and 'V' should be capitalized, if possible.

 ## 🖼️ ReVanced logo